 Warning!
 This requires some technical changes in your Magento app.
 Therefore, we recommend that developers test this method on a staging website first.

-If you need an exceptionally versatile data store shared by different procedures, numerous applications, or various servers, then deploying Redis cache on your Magento store is the best decision you will take.
+If you need an exceptionally versatile data store shared by different procedures, numerous applications, or various servers then configuring Magento, Redis cache is the best decision you will take.

 Magento supports many backend caches with the help of the Zend Framework.
 Memcache and APC are commonly used.
 However, nowadays Redis is fast becoming a popular and powerful caching system for use with Magento and other web applications.
 This is why it is important that developers should know how to configure Redis cache on Magento backend.